Tuesday, June 13, 2023

 POISONS AND BLACK MASSES

-The area was much more sinister than that of the Court of Miracles: "To get rid of your husband, give him bouillon of Saint-Denis," was a 1670's rumor.
+The area was more sinister than even that of the Court of Miracles: "To get rid of your husband, give him bouillon of Saint-Denis," was a 1670's rumor.

 Adapted from a map of 1676 / zoom

-Users of dangerous substances alchemists and counterfeiters — settled there (toward 1660):
+Users of dangerous substances counterfeiters and alchemists settled there (toward 1660):

-*At least that is what we know of two women mentioned on the next page: Marie Bosse, whose drunken boasting triggered the police inquiry, was the spouse of a counterfeiter sent to the galleys and La Voisin's husband was a failed craftsman.
+*At least that is what we know of two the next page mentions: Marie Bosse, whose drunken boasting triggered the police inquiry, was the spouse of a counterfeiter sent to the galleys, and the husband of serial killer Catherine La Voisin, a failed craftsman.

-...then proximity to the alchemists / counterfeiters led to making poisons, which did not require strength and needed only a kitchen to produce.
+They told fortunes and sold aphrodisiacs.
+Proximity to the alchemists / counterfeiters led to making poisons, an activity that did not require strength and required only pots and pans.

 # # #

-At the same time Louis XIV imposed a stifling ceremonial: A courtier said he loved watching dogs fight over a bone, because they were spontaneous.
+Louis XIV imposed a stifling ceremonial at the same time: A courtier said he loved watching dogs fight over a bone because they were spontaneous.

 -- The Court Society by Norbert Elias, 1969

-Louis XIV Grants the Cross of Saint Louis in 1693 (detail) by François Marot, 1709, zoom
+Louis XIV offre la Croix de Saint Louis en 1693 (detail) by François Marot, 1709, zoom

-Courtiers needed royal gifts to hold their rank, making the unbending ballet a bottomless pit of expense.*
+Courtiers depended on royal gifts to hold their rank.
+The immutable court ballet became both a necessity and a source of endless expense.*

-* It required constant changes of court outfits, an overpriced rental in Versailles or an impressive residence in Paris, a coach, horses, servants, liveries, sumptuous dinners to become part of a clan, gambling for the high stakes that the king encouraged... .
+*It required constant changes of exceptional outfits, an overpriced rental in Versailles or an impressive residence in Paris, a coach, horses, servants, liveries, sumptuous dinners to become part of a clan, gambling for the high stakes that the king encouraged... .

 # # #